solidarychain/solidarychain-development-events/ibmAuctionEventsHoreaPorutiu/NOTES.md

 2020-06-27T00:51:01.590Z - error: [Network]: _initializeInternalChannel: Unable to initialize channel.
 Attempted to contact 1 Peers.
 Last error was Error: Failed to connect before the deadline URL:grpc://localhost:17051
 Failed to submit transaction: Error: Unable to initialize channel.
 Attempted to contact 1 Peers.
 Last error was Error: Failed to connect before the deadline URL:grpc://localhost:17051

+if is hurley network init network first with ibmAuctionEventsHoreaPorutiu/hurley-working-network/initChaincode.sh

 change ports to match running containers

 update wallet admin with new crypto: IT WORKS
 participant_createWithParameters: NUYwB